Styles of Modern Chinese Literary Language

 Objectives and learning outcomes of the module

-The course is designed to cover selected modern Chinese literary texts of well-known Chinese writers and focuses on Chinese literary language style and rhetoric.
+The module is designed to cover selected modern Chinese literary texts of well-known Chinese writers and focuses on Chinese literary language style and rhetoric.
 It aims to develop the students’ understanding of Modern Chinese literary language through reading selected literary texts of particular Chinese authors and their ability to analyse literary language.

 - read and comprehend original Modern Chinese literary texts by summarising or answering questions either in English or Chinese;

 - identify varied literary language phenomena in narratives and utterances of the literary texts;

 - recognise the distinctive language style of authors;

 - analyse the author’s method of expression to create and to produce artistic effect;

 - read aloud the literary texts with appropriate tones and mood based on the literary contents;

 - produce short pieces of writings by using certain language expressions